 3.4 On the basis of 3.2 above, appointed vice-chairmen should be considered first in the appointment of working party chairmen.
 However, that does not prevent other competent experts being appointed as working party chairmen.

-3.5 To the extent possible, in accordance with WTSA Resolution 35 (Rev. Hammamet, 2016), and taking into account the need for demonstrated competence, appointment or selection to the management team should utilize the resources of as broad a range of Member States and Sector Members as possible, at the same time recognizing the need to appoint only the number of vice-chairmen and working party chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.
+3.5 To the extent possible, in accordance with Resolution 208 of the Plenipotentiary Conference (Dubai, 2018) , and taking into account the need for demonstrated competence, appointment or selection to the management team should utilize the resources of as broad a range of Member States and Sector Members as possible, at the same time recognizing the need to appoint only the number of vice-chairmen and working party chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.

 3.6 A chairman, vice-chairman or working party chairman, on accepting this role, is expected to have the necessary support of the Member State or Sector Member to fulfil this commitment throughout the period to the next WTSA.